Section 1: South End

 Garden Area #16W Tennis Corner

-About: The Tennis Corner had a fence installed the spring of 2009 and tthe garden is now planted with impatiens, violas, violets and vinca -- all happy in the shade.
+About: The Tennis Corner had a fence installed the spring of 2009 and tthe garden is planted with impatiens, violas, violets and vinca and other shade plants.

 Garden Area #17 W Newton Island